Generic name: doxepin hydrochloride

 Doxepin Capsules Description

 Doxepin hydrochloride is one of a class of psychotherapeutic agents known as dibenzoxepin tricyclic compounds.
-The molecular formula of the compound is C19H21NO•HCl having a molecular weight of 315.84.
-It is a white crystalline solid readily soluble in water, lower alcohols and chloroform.
-Its structural formula is:
+The molecular formula of the compound is C19H21NO • HCl having a molecular weight of 315.84.
+It is a white or almost white, crystalline powder freely soluble in water, in ethanol and in dichloromethane.
+Soluble in chloroform and in methanol.
+It may be represented by the following structural formula:

-The mechanism of action of doxepin HCl is not definitely known.
+The mechanism of action of doxepin hydrochloride is not definitely known.
 It is not a central nervous system stimulant nor a monoamine oxidase inhibitor.
 The current hypothesis is that the clinical effects are due, at least in part, to influences on the adrenergic activity at the synapses so that deactivation of norepinephrine by reuptake into the nerve terminals is prevented.
-Animal studies suggest that doxepin HCl does not appreciably antagonize the antihypertensive action of guanethidine.
-In animal studies anticholinergic, anti-serotonin and antihistamine effects on smooth muscle have been demonstrated.
-At higher than usual clinical doses, norepinephrine response was potentiated in animals.
+Animal studies suggest that doxepin hydrochloride does not appreciably antagonize the antihypertensive action of guanethidine.
+In animal studies anticholinergic, antiserotonin and antihistamine effects on smooth muscle have been demonstrated.
+At higher than usual clinical doses norepinephrine response was potentiated in animals.
 This effect was not demonstrated in humans.

-Doxepin HCl is virtually devoid of euphoria as a side effect.
-Characteristic of this type of compound, doxepin HCl has not been demonstrated to produce the physical tolerance or psychological dependence associated with addictive compounds.
+Doxepin hydrochlorideis virtually devoid of euphoria as a side effect.
+Characteristic of this type of compound, doxepin hydrochloride has not been demonstrated to produce the physical tolerance or psychological dependence associated with addictive compounds.

-Doxepin HCl is recommended for the treatment of:
+Doxepin Hydrochloride Capsules, USP are recommended for the treatment of:

 - Psychoneurotic patients with depression and/or anxiety.